ole00/lts74x/README.md

   failed pins is displayed on the screen.

 * Each test is defined as a text string where each character in the string corresponds to a certain pin state.
-Pins marked as 0 or 1 are the input pins and their value is set via Arduino to the desired value (Low or High repsectively).
-Pins marked as L, H or Z are the input pins and their value is read by Arduino and evaluated.
+Pins marked as 0 or 1 are the IC input pins and their value is set via Arduino to the desired value (Low or High repsectively).
+Pins marked as L, H or Z are the IC output pins and their value is read by Arduino and evaluated.
 L marked pins must read digital 0, H marked pins must read digital 1 from the correspondig GPIO.
 Z marked pins test the high impedance output (see Q&A section for details) of the IC chip.